[2002] Three causes of MySQL socket errors and how to fix them

 $ touch /path/mysql.sock $ chown mysql:mysql /path/mysql.sock

-Create a socket at that path and restart MySQL.
+Create a socket at that path and restart MySQL

 $ sudo /etc/init.d/mysql restart

-Introducing our Beyond
+Introducing our company Beyond

-We provide custom-made cloud/server environments that are optimized for customers according to the specifications and functions of the systems and applications they require, so if you are interested in the cloud, please feel free to contact us. .
+We provide a custom-made cloud/server environment optimized for our customers based on the specifications and functions of the systems and applications they require, so if you are interested in the cloud, please feel free to contact us

-● Cloud/server operation, maintenance, and monitoring (24 hours a day, 365 days a year)
+● Cloud / Server operation, maintenance and monitoring (24 hours a day, 365 days a year)

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 4